 Please visit the Canadian Securities Administrators' Disciplined Persons List for information relating to persons disciplined by provincial securities regulators, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).

 About the British Columbia Securities Commission (www.bcsc.bc.ca)

 The British Columbia Securities Commission is the independent provincial government agency responsible for regulating capital markets in British Columbia through the administration of the Securities Act.
-Our mission is to protect and promote the public interest by
+Our mission is to protect and promote the public interest by fostering:

-A securities market that is fair and warrants public confidence
+- A securities market that is fair and warrants public confidence

 - A dynamic and competitive securities industry that provides investment opportunities and access to capital